-The company currently provides Apple and Apple related products and services to retail customers through its 48 branches (3 iStudios, 1 iShop, 7 iBeat, 11 U• Stores, 4 Mobi, 5 iCenter, 9 AIS shops by Partner, 7 AIS Telewiz and 1 AIS Buddy.
+The company currently provides Apple and Apple related products and services to retail customers through its 57 branches (3 iStudios, 7 iBeat, 19 U-Stores, 3 Mobi, 5 iCenter, 9 AIS shops by Partner, 7 AIS Telewiz, 1 AIS Buddy and 3 A-Store.
 Since they are located either in shopping malls, office buildings and universities, the company has to rent and enter into either short-term or long- term lease agreements with landlords.
 There are risks that the company might not be able to renew the contracts or encounter changes in terms of agreements that could resulting in increasing costs to the company.
-As of December 31, 2019, SPVI has a branch with a long-term lease agreement, which has the remaining contractual term of 11 years.
+As of December 31, 2020, SPVI has a branch with a long-term lease agreement, which has the remaining contractual term of 10 years.
 Others are short-term contracts, which are usually no longer than 3 years.
 However, the management of the company has been a good tenant for an average of more than 10 years.
 Therefore, the non-renewal risk remains low.